 This is where the majority of Trataka Meditation benefits come from.

-Although there is little research to substantiate the benefits of Candle Gazing Meditation, general agreement among experts is that it offers the following benefits:
+Although there is little scientific evidence to substantiate the benefits of Candle Gazing Meditation, general agreement among experts is that it offers the following benefits.

 - Heightens visualization skills